 To bound the smallest face angle is equivalent to bound the radius-edge ratio of the tetrahedron.
-The radius-edge ratio, $\rho(\tau)$ of a tetrahedron $\tau$ is the ratio between the radius r of its circumscribed ball and the length d of its shortest edge, i.e., where $\theta{min}$ is the smallest face angle of $\tau$ , see Figure 9.
-The radius-edge ratio $\rho(\tau)$ is at least $\sqrt{6}/4 \approx 0.612$ , achieved by the regular tetrahedron.
-Most of the badly shaped tetrahedra will have a big radius-edge ratio (e.g., > 2.0) except the sliver, which is a type of very flat tetrahedra having no small edges, but nearly zero volume.
-A sliver can have a minimal value $\sqrt{2}/2 \approx 0.707$ , hence the radius-edge ratio is not equivalent to aspect ratio (due to the slivers).
+The radius-edge ratio, $\rho(\tau)$ of a tetrahedron τ is the ratio between the radius r of its circumscribed ball and the length d of its shortest edge, i.e., where θ{min} is the smallest face angle of τ , see Figure 10.
+The radius-edge ratio $\rho(\tau)$ is at least $\sqrt{6}/4 \approx 0.612$, achieved by the regular tetrahedron.
+The radius-edge ratio of most badly shaped tetrahedra is big (e.g., > 2.0) except the sliver, which is a very flat tetrahedra.
+They can have no small edges, but nearly zero volume.
+A sliver can have a minimal value $\sqrt{2}/2 \approx 0.707$; hence the radius-edge ratio is not equivalent to aspect ratio (due to the slivers).
 Nevertheless, the radius-edge ratio is a useful shape measure.
 It can be shown that if a tetrahedral mesh has a radius-edge ratio bounded for all of its tetrahedra, then the point set of the mesh is well spaced, and each node of the mesh has bounded degree [11, 23].